 Harden the Linux kernel with grsecurity.
 My servers run kernels that have been patched with grsec to help apply additional hardening.
 While it's not a silver bullet, it does help reduce the attack surface and makes several classes of attacks much more challenging or impossible.

 - Blah, comcast EULAs, so I can't safely run Tor from home.
-If only there were true competition amongst ISPs...
+If only there were true competition among ISPs...

 I run a Tor relay (stats).
 The Tor network can be used to help make identifying network users more difficult by bouncing their traffic all over the world.
 While it is true that Tor is used by people with malicious intent, it is also relied on by activists and whistle-blowers around the world for protection from retaliation.